aniasobo/portfolio/goals/week-2-todos.md

 - [x] learn how to use feature_spec.rb to automate feature tests (more info in Solution to step 12 of Boris Bikes challenge)
 - [x] running tests in isolation using doubles
 - [ ] use feature testing appropriately in a program (following the process)
+- [ ] read about UML
+- [ ] practice UML
+- [ ] find out the difference between before and after hooks & let statements in Rspec & the let statement syntax